zhullyb/monyhar/monyhar/docs/testing/test_executable_api.md

 could probably work the same way and possibly just produce different output.

-This document is specifically targeted at Chromium and assumes you are using GN and Ninja for your build system.
+This document is specifically targeted at Monyhar and assumes you are using GN and Ninja for your build system.
 It should be possible to adapt these APIs to other projects and build recipes, but this is not an immediate goal.
-Similarly, if a project adapts this API and the related specifications it should be able to reuse the functionality and tooling we've built out for Chromium's CI system more easily in other LUCI deployments.
+Similarly, if a project adapts this API and the related specifications it should be able to reuse the functionality and tooling we've built out for Monyhar's CI system more easily in other LUCI deployments.

 ***
 **NOTE:** It bears repeating that this describes the current state of affairs, and not the desired end state.
-A companion doc, [Cleaning up the Chromium Testing Environment][3], discusses a possible path forward and end state.
+A companion doc, [Cleaning up the Monyhar Testing Environment][3], discusses a possible path forward and end state.
 ***